workdev-abdullah/-advanced-physio-clinic/README.md

 BOOKED
 ```

-If a lock expires before completion:
+If a slot lock expires before completion:

 ```text
 LOCKED